Estate and gift tax exemptions for 2015-2016

-ATRA also increased the tax rate on estates in excess of the exemption amount from 35 percent to 40 percent.
+ATRA also increased the tax rate on estates in excess of the exemption amount from 35% to 40%.

 Annual gift tax exclusion

 You can give the following monetary amounts to each person and to as many individuals as you want, without triggering the gift tax.
-The amount is indexed each year for inflation.
+The amount is indexed from time to time for inflation.